 Need an Atlanta Wrongful Death Attorney?
-The surviving family members of the victim may sue for “wrongful death” when a loved one dies due to the misconduct or negligence of another person.
+The surviving family members of the victim may sue for “wrongful death” when a loved one dies due to another person’s misconduct or negligence.
 You can hire an experienced and reputable Atlanta wrongful death attorney at Singleton Law Firm to help you fight for justice.

 A person found liable for wrongful death may or may not be convicted of the crime associated with that death.
-Wrongful death lawsuits Atlanta usually follow in the wake of criminal trials, using similar evidence but with a lower standard of proof.
+In Atlanta, wrongful death lawsuits usually follow in the wake of criminal trials, using similar evidence but with a lower standard of proof.

 For instance, former football star O.J.
-Simpson was found liable for the wrongful death of two victims in the civil trial in 1994 as the plaintiffs proved he was responsible by a preponderance of the evidence.
+Simpson was found liable for two victims’ wrongful death in the civil trial in 1994 as the plaintiffs proved he was responsible by a preponderance of the evidence.
 However, he was not found guilty of murder as the prosecution couldn’t establish his guilt beyond a reasonable doubt.

 Each state has a civil “wrongful death statute,” or set of statutes that establish the procedures for bringing wrongful death actions.
-The damage awards from these actions belong to the estate and may pass to various parties as directed by the will of the decedent.
+The damage awards from these actions belong to the estate and may pass to various parties as directed by the decedent’s will.
 A personal representative of the decedent’s estate may only bring a suit for wrongful death.
-The personal representative may also bring actions for expenses incurred before the decedent’s death, personal injury, or conscious pain and suffering.
+Also, the personal representative may get actions for expenses incurred before the decedent’s death, personal injury, or conscious pain and suffering.

 Elements of a Wrongful Death Lawsuit

 To bring a successful wrongful death action, the following elements must be present: